Oppositional Defiant Disorder (ODD) in Children

 Take part in family therapy as needed.

-Talk with your child’s healthcare provider about other providers who will be included in your child’s care.
+Talk with your child’s healthcare provider about other providers who could be included in your child’s care.
 Your child may get care from a team that may include counselors, therapists, social workers, psychologists, school psychologists, school counselors, and psychiatrists.
-Your child’s care team will depend on his or her needs and how serious the disorder is.
+Your child’s care team will depend on what your child needs and how serious the disorder is.

-Tell others about your child’s conduct disorder.
+Tell others who need to know about your child’s conduct disorder.
 Work with your child’s healthcare provider and school to create a treatment plan.

-If ODD greatly interferes with your child’s ability to succeed in school, he or she may be eligible for certain protections and reasonable accommodations under the Americans with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.
-Talk with your your child’s teacher and school principal about how to get more information.
+If ODD greatly interferes with your child’s ability to succeed in school, they may be eligible for certain protections and reasonable accommodations under the Americans with Disabilities Act (ADA) or Section 504 of the Civil Rights Act.
+Talk with your child’s teacher and school principal about how to get more information.

 Reach out for support.
 Being in touch with other parents who have a child with ODD may be helpful.
 If you feel overwhelmed or stressed out, talk with your child’s healthcare provider.
-He or she may direct you to a support group for caregivers of children with ODD.
+They may direct you to a support group for caregivers of children with ODD.

 When should I call my child’s healthcare provider?